toots/shine/README.md

 ====================================

 [shine](https://github.com/savonet/shine) is a blazing fast mp3 encoding library implemented in fixed-point arithmetic.
-The library can thus be used to performe super fast mp3 encoding on architectures without a FPU, such as `armel`, etc..
+The library can thus be used to perform super fast mp3 encoding on architectures without a FPU, such as `armel`, etc..
 It is also super fast on architectures with a FPU!

 How to use?